-- 50% of the meals and entertainment not allowed under section 274(n). - Expenses for the use of an entertainment facility. - The part of business gifts over \$25. - Expenses of an individual over \$2,000, which are allocable to conventions on cruise ships. - Employee achievement awards over \$400. - The cost of entertainment tickets over face value (also subject to 50% disallowance under section 274(n)). - The cost of skyboxes over the face value of nonluxury box seat tickets. - The part of luxury water travel not allowed under section 274(m). - Expenses for travel as a form of education. - Other travel and entertainment expenses not allowed as a deduction.
+- Meals and entertainment not deductible under section 274(n). - Expenses for the use of an entertainment facility. - The part of business gifts over \$25. - Expenses of an individual over \$2,000, which are allocable to conventions on cruise ships. - Employee achievement awards over \$400. - The cost of entertainment tickets over face value (also subject to the 50% limit under section 274(n)). - The cost of skyboxes over the face value of nonluxury box seat tickets. - The part of luxury water travel not deductible under section 274(m). - Expenses for travel as a form of education. - Other nondeductible travel and entertainment expenses.